 - Check the grade and the soil’s bearing capacity where the crane will travel and be set up.
 The ground must be level to within the crane manufacturer’s specifications and able to resist the forces imposed by the crane and load weights.

-- Since contact with overhead power lines continues to be a leading cause of death involving cranes, those working around power lines should have a thorough understanding of the pertinent Occupational Safety and Health Administration (OSHA) regulations.
+- Contact with overhead power lines continues to be a leading cause of death involving cranes.
+Those working around power lines should have a thorough understanding of the pertinent Occupational Safety and Health Administration (OSHA) regulations.

-OSHA requires special precautions be taken when assembling/disassembling cranes, during operations, when operating within the minimum clearance distance and when traveling with a crane near power lines.
+- OSHA requires special precautions be taken when assembling/disassembling, operating, and/or traveling with a crane near power lines.

-- Determine in advance which weather conditions would postpone or cancel a lift (e.g., wind speed, visibility, lightning or rain).
+- Check weather conditions regularly.
+Determine in advance which weather conditions would postpone or cancel a lift (e.g., wind speed, visibility, lightning or rain).

-- Most crane manufacturers do not account for wind on the lifted load or crane boom, so the crane operator and lift director must account for this.
+- Crane manufacturers may leave consideration of the impact of wind on the lifted load or crane boom to the crane operator and lift director, who must account for this.
 Remember that wind speeds can vary dramatically with height.
 Wind can cause the crane to become overloaded if the load moves to a longer radius or the crane is side-loaded.
-Wind can even cause the load to swing back into the boom, causing structural damage or even a collapse.
+Wind may also cause the load to swing back into the boom, causing structural damage or even a collapse.